Brown Books Project Book Lists

-As part of ISAASE’s mission to improve South Asian American students’ experiences, we are providing Book Lists.
+As part of ISAASE’s mission to improve South Asian American students’ experiences, we are providing Book Lists through the #BrownBooksProject.
 We are proud to feature books which highlight South Asian Americans’ diverse experiences, cultures, and voices in the literature offered in school.
 These lists should be shared with students as well as teachers in K-12 settings.

 We are happy to offer, for educators, book lists from our #BrownBooksProject, which features selected fiction and non-fiction writing about South Asian Americans and their diverse experiences, cultures, and voices, for use by educators themselves, and for student use.
 Learn more about the #BrownBooksProject here, or peruse the Brown Books lists below.